Sixteen Finalists in Race to the Top

 A tight race, as promised

-Secretary of Education Arne Duncan had said all along that fewer than half the states applying for under the program will receive grants because their proposals are not stringent enough.
+Secretary of Education Arne Duncan had said all along that fewer than half the states requesting under the program will receive grants because their proposals are not stringent enough.
 That promise has is now corroborated by today’s narrowing of the race to 16 states.